sjsakib/sjsakib.github.io/_posts/2017-10-11-scraping-lightoj-part-i.markdown

 code = response.css('textarea::text').extract_first()
 print(code)
 ```
 We get only `#include `.
 Where's the rest of the code?
-What's happening here?
-Notice that next word in the code after this is `<bits/stdc++.h>`.
+What's happening here? :worried: Notice that next word in the code after this is `<bits/stdc++.h>`.
 Scrapy is treating this as a html tag.
 So we get only `#include ` as text.
-We can't extract our code with the html parse that comes with scrapy.
+We can't extract our code with the html parse that comes with scrapy :neutral_face:

 We'll use `BeautifulSoup` instead.
 (Which I've used earlier) It's easy, we'll import `BeautifulSoup` and create our soup with `response.text`.
 Then we can extract all our informations correctly.

 ```python
 def parse_sub(self, response):
     soup = BeautifulSoup(response.text, 'html5lib')